infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 #opinion: adding things that are not commonly understood as emotional abuse
 [^6]
-- Repeatedly rejecting the child
-- Using derogatory terms to insult the child
-- Ridiculing, pressurizing  the child
-- Unnecessary Reference to the child’s past and health status of the child’s parents
-- Intimidating the child
-- Imposing developmentally inappropriate expectations
-- Belittling the child about not meeting teacher’s expectations
-- Using abusive language
-- Shaming the child about a disability
-- Caste, religion, race based discrimination
-- Showing favouritism
-- Threatening to kick a child out of the home

 ### DEALING WITH EMOTIONS & ATTACHMENT
 *  The best way to work with children is to be empathetic towards them.